reactioncommerce/reaction/packages/api-plugin-fulfillment-method-shipping-ups/README.md

 This plugin Implements Shipping-UPS as a fulfillment method under the type shipping.

-## Included in this example plugin
+## Included in this fulfillment-method-shipping-ups plugin

 ### `src/`

 The `src` folder contains all the plugin files.
-An `index.js` with a bear-bones `registerPlugin` is included.

 ### `.gitignore`